Do you live to eat?

 Note: Menus, prices, and tour times are gathered from the respective companies/attractions/restaurants and are subject to change.
 Please check with the venue before planning your day–or ask us to confirm your preferences for you!

 Happy Hour at the Bayfront Marin House.
-Schedule your check-in to coincide with our nightly happy hour, held 5-7 in our dining room.
+Schedule your check-in to coincide with our nightly happy hour.
 Enjoy our homemade appetizers (sample items: guacamole, bruschetta, meatball sliders, ham wraps, etc) and relax with a glass of our famous sangria.
 We also serve various beers, and three kinds of wine.
 It’s a great way to start your St. Augustine vacation, and a nice way to unwind after traveling.

 Insider’s tip: The drinks are as impressive as the meal.
 Try the flower bomb–a combination of prosecco, elderflower syrup, rose essence, and an orchid, which slowly opens as you drink it.
 It’s as good as dessert, and truly beautiful!

 Breakfast at the Bayfront Marin House.
+That’s why you stayed at a bed and breakfast, right?
 Ask for a copy of the recipe of the day–we are always happy to share our kitchen secrets!
 What is the most popular recipe we give out?
 It’s a tie…our french toast for breakfast and our sangria at happy hour.
 Breakfast is served any time from 8am-10am–sit in our gazebo, on our patio, or in our dining room.
 Or treat yourself, and ask to have breakfast delivered to your room.

 Afternoon Food and Drink Tours.
 St. Augustine Distillery, San Sebastian Winery, and Whetstone’s Chocolate Tour–three tours within a six block area.
 Give your afternoon a sweet start with a tour of Whetstone’s Chocolate Factory Tour – 139 King Street, 904.825.1710).
 Then head to the distillery, to sample St. Augustine-made vodka, gin, rum, whiskey, and bourbon.
 If you’re hungry, swing by the attached restaurant, the Ice Plant, where the food is great and the drinks are always changing – 112 Riberia Street, 904.825.4962.
 This farmer’s daughter loved the tour and the movie featuring people who grow the heirloom sugar cane.
 Wrap up the tours at San Sebastian winery, and enjoy a pre-dinner drink on their rooftop deck.
 It’s a great view of our downtown area!
 157 King Street, 904.826.1594.

 Breakfast at the BMH.
-Take advantage of our ‘light start’ breakfast this morning, to ensure you have plenty of room for lunch today.
+Ask about a “light start” for breakfast this morning, to ensure you have plenty of room for lunch today.

 Lunch at Catch 27.
 When you come to Florida, you want to have some seafood.
 Catch 27 offers some of the best of the best.
 My favorite is the BLT appetizer: crispy cornmeal-fried oysters, cooked perfectly and perched atop a deviled egg, which is nestled in a homemade tomato bacon jam and micro greens.
 It’s perfect for a light lunch, paired with Minorcan clam chowder (some of the original European settlers in St. Augustine were from the island of Minorca, off the Spanish coast).
-Or try their fish sandwich, or crispy catfish sliders.
 Reservations suggested, but not taken online–so plan on calling if you want to ensure a seat in this cozy restaurant.
 40 Charlotte Street, 904.217.3542.

 Foodie Tours.
 Spend the afternoon sampling many of St. Augustine’s treats with a food or wine tour by The Tasting Tours.
 You can choose your mode of transportation–do a walking tour, a roadster tour, or a carriage tour.
 No matter how you get around, tours last 2.5 to three hours, and generally make 4-5 stops.
 Tours focus on the area’s culinary history, or craft beers, or wine, or desserts.
 904.325.3911.

-Michael’s Tasting Room.
+Michael’s.
 Chef Michael Lugo serves up international food with a flair.
 His recipes draw on his native Puerto Rico, and include local favorites like the indigenous datil pepper, used on appetizers like grilled oysters, and pinchos boricua (grilled pork skewers).
-Enjoy a light dinner of small plates, or try one of his masterful entrees–the elegant atmosphere and attentive service will make you feel special.
+The elegant atmosphere and attentive service will make you feel special.
 25 Cordova Street, 904.810.2400.

 Insider’s Tip: Chef Michael will also create a private chef’s table, by request.
 Enjoy multiple courses, each paired with the perfect wine, and introduced by Michael himself.
 Inquire as to availability.